alverena/documentation/user_guide/business_intelligence/business_intelligence_segments.rst

 Filters
 ^^^^^^^

-In the *"Filters"* section you can define  the Activity and/or Data audit and/or Field Condition and/or Condition Group filters that will be used to select the records for the segment.
+In the **Filters** section you can define  the Activity and/or Data audit and/or Field Condition and/or Condition Group filters that will be used to select the records for the segment.

 More information about the ways to define filters is provided in the